 Today the Burnt Wheat has known a new feature, and it’s produced by shelling and toasting the grains of the wheat.
-The obtained result is a flour with a dark content and a toasted wood flavor.
+The obtained result is flour with a dark content and a toasted wood flavor.

-Burnt Wheat Flour is naturally wholemeal and contains a lower quantity of gluten; it also has a higher protein content and good balancing in mineral salts.
+In addition, Burnt Wheat Flour is naturally wholemeal and contains a lower quantity of gluten; it also has a higher protein content and good balancing in mineral salts.

 For this recipe, I used Sicilian Broccoli, a variety of broccoli belonging to the same family as cabbage, which is characterized by the dark green color of the tops and by the tiny and tender florets.